-If you accidentally apply for a balance transfer with your existing card issuer, the outcome and solution will depend on which stage of the application you’ve realised the issue.
+If you accidentally apply for a balance transfer with your existing card issuer, the outcome and solution will depend on when you discover this issue.
 Some of the potential scenarios and strategies include:

 If you have just applied for the new credit card, or have just received conditional approval but have NOT submitted supporting documentation, call up the credit card company and cancel the application.
 Let them know that your existing debt is with the same issuer, and that you have just realised this means you won’t be eligible for the balance transfer offer.

 Some credit card issuers offer balance transfers specifically for existing customers, which gives you a legitimate option if you want to stay with your issuer but choose a different card.
-NAB, for example, recommends existing cardholders contact them directly for more information on balance transfer options to other NAB cards, while Citi says existing cardholders that are signed up for “my offers” can “take advantage of exclusive offers you may be eligible for including balance transfers”.
-So if you want a balance transfer deal with your current credit card issuer, look into these options or contact them directly to see what’s possible for your circumstances.
+Contact them directly to see what’s possible for your circumstances.

-Problem: Only getting approval for part of the balance transfer
+Problem: Only getting approved for part of the balance transfer

-This issue has to do with credit limits, so let’s start there.
-When you apply for a balance transfer, issuers usually only allow you to transfer a certain percentage of the credit limit you are approved for on a new card.
-This often sits between 70% and 95% of the total credit amount.
+When you apply for a balance transfer, issuers only allow you to transfer a certain percentage of the credit limit you are approved for on the new card.
+This is usually between 70% and 95% of the total credit limit.
 (Note: This is the maximum you can transfer, but you can also transfer a lower amount if you have less debt).